-If you don't already have the Dart SDK and Dartium, get them.
-We recommend using the WebStorm IDE, as well.
+If you don't already have the Dart SDK (1.23 or a compatible version) and Dartium, get them.
+We recommend that you also get WebStorm.

 Get Started tells you how to get the tools.